Georgios Leonardopoulos

-Georgios Leonardopoulos (Γεώργιος Λεοναρδόπουλος; 1867–1936) was a Greek army major general who fought in the Greco-Turkish War of 1897, the Balkan Wars, World War I, and the Greco-Turkish War of 1919–1922, and leader of a failed coup attempt in 1923.
+Georgios Leonardopoulos (Γεώργιος Λεοναρδόπουλος; 1867–1936) was a Greek army major general who fought in the Greco-Turkish War of 1897, the Balkan Wars, World War I, and the Greco-Turkish War of 1919–1922, and led a failed coup attempt in 1923.

 Life

-He was born at Corinth in 1867, and entered the Hellenic Army Academy in 1884, graduating in 1889 as an Engineers Second Lieutenant.
+He was born in Corinth in 1867, and entered the Hellenic Army Academy in 1884, graduating in 1889 as an Engineers Second Lieutenant.
 He quickly earned a reputation as a good and industrious officer.
 He fought in the Greco-Turkish War of 1897, and after promotion to Lieutenant was appointed to teach architecture at the Army academy from 1902 to 1907.

 Balkan Wars

 During the First Balkan War in 1912–1913 he commanded a bridge-laying company, and was wounded in battle.
 Subsequently, he was posted to the General Headquarters as Director of Engineers.
 During the Second Balkan War against Bulgaria, he served as chief of engineers in the 3rd Infantry Division.
 After the end of the war, he served in the commission that drew the border between Greece and the Kingdom of Serbia.